TylerJang27/CellSimulation_cs308/README.md

    * **PredatorPrey**: A fish who meets breeding threshold but cannot reproduce due to neighboring cells being occupied will reproduce any step after where an adjacent cell is free.
    * **PredatorPrey**: It is interpreted when the rules state "After eating or moving" that a shark can not do both.
    * **Segregation**: Randomly moving unsatisfied cells will eventually balance out.
+* the window is not resizeable
+* the positioning of the UI components can not be modified by the configuration files (with the exception of the Cells, of course)

 Interesting data files:
     * The 3rd data file for each simulation type creates a 30x30 grid of cells with a random state for each cell.